Bassam as-Salhi

-Bassam as-Salhi (born 1960) is a Palestinian politician and the Secretary-General of the Palestinian People's Party (PPP), a left-wing political party, since 2008.
+Bassam as-Salhi (بسام الصالحي; born 1960) is a Palestinian politician and the Secretary-General of the Palestinian People's Party (PPP), a left-wing political party, since 2003.
 Born in the Al-Am'ari Refugee Camp near Ramallah to a family originally from Lydda, as-Salhi was elected to the Palestinian Legislative Council in the 2006 general election through the party-list of The Alternative.
-He briefly served as Minister for Culture of the Palestinian National Authority in 2007 during the Second Haniyeh Government.
+He briefly served as Minister of Culture of the Palestinian National Authority in 2007 during the Second Haniyeh Government.

 Early life and education

 He was elected chairman of the Student Council at Birzeit University from 1979 to 1981 and was a representative for the student movement on the National Guidance Committee.

 As-Salhi has a Bachelor's degree in Sociology and a Master's degree in International Relations from Birzeit University.

 Activism and imprisonment

 As-Salhi's political activism began during the First Intifada.
 He was arrested multiple times by Israeli authorities and placed under house arrest.
 He led the underground activities of the PPP in the Gaza Strip.
 After the Gaza Strip's closure in 1988, he secretly returned to the West Bank and worked with the Unified National Leadership of the Intifada.
 His involvement in the Intifada led to his imprisonment in 1990.